Entrepreneurs’ Guide to Applying for SBA Financing

 I would counter and suggest that a shorter-term loan tailored to meet that expense, in fact, may be less expensive over the long term.

-Naturally, you need to be able to meet your cash flow requirements and to service the debt as well.
+Naturally, you need to be able to meet your cash flow requirements and to service the debt from the loan proceeds as well.

 Let’s use this example.
 You need $200,000.
 Your monthly payment for a 10-year SBA loan with an interest rate of 6.75% and APR of 8.26% is $2,296 (275,520).